connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 closeup of some kind of plant
 {{ shrink_lazy_link_img("/images/2022-9-14-Doolin/", "PXL_20220915_184400657.jpg") }}
 some other kind of plant, sun fell behind the clouds on the horizon.
-{{ shrink_lazy_link_img("/images/2022-9-14-Doolin/", "PXL_20220916_100920847.jpg") }}
-shot of Doolin from a little east/inland, coming down the hill from the rural airbnb we stayed at. clouds on the move.
 {{ shrink_lazy_link_img("/images/2022-9-14-Doolin/", "PXL_20220916_100534911.PANO.jpg") }}
-pano of same
+pano of Doolin from hill
 </p>
 </div>